 3) We should be joyful.
-If we are not filled with Christian joy, people will not be invited to want and to seek what we have.
-Joy is often the best missionary work we can do.
-Regardless of how dark and difficult things may seem at times, we know how it ends: The Sacred and Immaculate Hearts will triumph!
+When we are filled with Christian joy, people notice and they want what we have.
+Joy is often our best missionary work: pure and simple.
+Regardless of how dark and difficult things may seem at times, we know how it all ends: The Sacred and Immaculate Hearts will triumph!
 We know Who is in charge and we know His Love.
 We have experienced the profundity of His Mercy; therefore, we have good reason to be joyful!

 “Remain in me, as I remain in you.
 Just as a branch cannot bear fruit on its own unless it remains on the vine, so neither can you unless you remain in me.
 I am the vine, you are the branches.
 Whoever remains in me and I in him will bear much fruit, because without me you can do nothing.”(John 15:4-5)